 Have you ever wondered what it's like to be in a coma?
 Imagine if your constant state was wondering what was real or imagined.
-Though some people experienced nothing at all while in a coma, others experienced dreams so vivid, they woke up convinced they had lived ten years in the span of a few weeks.
+Though some people experience nothing while in a coma, others have dreams so vivid, they wake up convinced they lived 10 years in the span of a few weeks.

-Many coma survivors say that one of the scariest things was the process of waking up.
-It's a long, drawn out struggle of waking up in your mind before you really have control of your body.
+Many coma survivors say one of the scariest things was the process of waking up - it's a long, drawn out struggle of waking up in your mind before you really have control of your body.
 During this state of trying to regain consciousness, most patients report being able to hear what's going on around them to a certain degree.
-They have plenty of stories about creepy things overheard.
+And they have plenty of stories about creepy things overheard.
 To find out more about what it's like to be in a coma, check out these crazy accounts from Redditors who survived to tell their tales.

 You Could Wake Up And Have No Control Over Your Body

 I was in a medically induced coma (with induced, full-body paralysis) for six weeks.
 There were a handful of times that I distinctly remember where I "woke up" in my head.
 What was the experience like?
 It sucked.